-Provides reference, informational and bibliographic services in the humanities and social sciences in Hamilton Library, selects books, periodicals, and electronic databases, to build the reference collection and the general collection in support of academic programs in humanities/social sciences; instructs faculty and students in the use of research and reference materials and research strategies.
-Maintains and provides services for specialized information files, including computer data base searches.
-While the staffing of the Information Desk is a shared responsibility among public service units, Information Desk services are also coordinated through this unit.
+Provides reference, informational and bibliographic services in the humanities and social sciences in Hamilton Library, selects books, periodicals, and electronic databases, to build the reference collection and the general collection in support of academic programs in humanities/social sciences; instructs faculty and students in the use of research and reference materials and research strategies; selects and manages book, periodical and electronic database collections especially for undergraduate use.
+Provides an extensive program of reference service and instruction in library research strategies and bibliographic skills.
+Maintains and provides services for specialized information files, including computer based indexes and full-text retrieval systems.
+The Information Desk services are also coordinated through this unit.